- Questions to Ask a Realtor When Selling a Home

 6. What is your timeline for selling my home?

 Every real estate agent will have a goal for how quickly they think a home like yours can sell.
 There are many factors to setting this timeline.
 If your agent knows the market, they should be able to accurately estimate the timing.
+Be sure to ask if they have a backup plan in case your home doesn’t sell within a certain number of days, such as price adjustments or alternative strategies.

-Inquire about the agent’s process for setting and achieving a timeline for selling the client’s home.
+Inquire about the agentâs process for setting and achieving a timeline for selling the clientâs home.
 This is a science and will show you how well your agent knows your specific situation.
+Most listing agreements typically last between three to six months, so clarify what happens if you’re unhappy with the agent’s performance during that period.

 7. What is your process for negotiating on behalf of my home?